 - Use of City resources, including intellectual property and discretionary expenses.

-A Statement of business ethics has also been introduced to outline the expectations of providers of goods and services.
+A statement of business ethics has also been introduced to outline the expectations of goods and services providers.
 These include:

 - Complying with all Australian laws